-14.14.2 CURRENT TRIP BEHAVIOUR
+14.15.2 CURRENT TRIP BEHAVIOUR

 There is a current trip on each of the HV outputs.
 The spare output current trip is only active when the "USE SPARE" link is fitted in the HV unit.
+(Scorpion-Z does not have a spare output.)
 The same trip level is applied to all outputs and is in arbitrary units 0 though 4095.
 The trip is enabled or disabled according to the variable